newellbrandon/kastendevhub.github.io/_posts/2024-05-28-edb-and-kasten.markdown

     size: 1Gi
  ```

 "Et Voila", you immediately get a postgres cluster with one primary and 2 replicas.
-If the primary fail then the failover to one of the replica is immediate.
-Not only the operator will handle the failover it will also take care of repairing by creating another replicas so that you do not stay
+If the primary becomes unavailable, the operator immediately handles the failover to one of the replicas and promotes it to primary.
+In addition to the failover, the operator automatically adds a new replica to bring the database to a desired state.
-in a degraded situation.
 All that automatically.

 EDB is the company behind the very well known Open Source Kubernetes project [CloudNativePG](https://cloudnative-pg.io), and you can get support and professional services from EDB through their [commercial offering](https://www.enterprisedb.com/services-support/professional-services).
 You can see
 an EDB database as a managed database but without being tied in a cloud provider or a data center.